yoav-klein/NuGet/create-package/using-nuget-cli/README.md

 However, there are some tokens that aren't replaced, such as Author, Descrition, etc. So you need to take care of them manually.
 Edit the nuspec file as you want, and run

-#### Set the version
-Set the desired version in the `Properties/AssemblyInfo.cs` file before you pack.

 ### Build the package